Photo by Andy Goodwin

 improvisations shift between aggressive and cool playing.
 In speaking of Lark, jazz icon Clark Terry stated: “He’s a very good trumpet player, a very good musician.
 He’s paid his reviews by print and electronic media.
-Recently released on the Jazzed Media label is the critically acclaimed compact disc recording Sweet Return (Jazzed Media JM1068), by Bob The Bob Lark/Phil Woods Quintet.
-This follows the success of a series of recordings Jazzed Media label, including those by The Bob Lark/Phil Woods Quintet, and Bob Lark He is an exclusive Yamaha Performing Artist.
+Recently released on the Jazzed Media label is the critically acclaimed compact disc recording Thick As Thieves (Jazzed Media JM1075), by The Bob Lark/Phil Woods Quintet.
+This follows the success of a series of recordings on the Jazzed Media label, including additional recordings by The Bob Lark/Phil Woods He is an exclusive Yamaha Performing Artist.